Skip to content

 The system automatically filters which fields can be used in each column based on data type compatibility:

-• Array columns (like Features) can only show other array-type fields
+• Array columns (like Features) can only show other array-type fields (List)

 • Some columns are designed for specific data types and will only show compatible fields